WebexCC-SA/TroubleshootingSummit/docs/main/AI_Lab_Scripted_Mission6.md

 #### Task 2.
 Configure State Event in the VirtualAgentV2 block

-Note: We need to configure the **VirtualAgentV2** block to send the order status to AI Studio, which will be retrieved in the specific response.
+Note: We need to configure the **VirtualAgentV2** block to send the order status to AI Studio, this will trigger a specific response on Scripted AI Agent portal with this information.
 For this, we will utilize the State Event.

 1. Select the **VirtualAgentV2** block that you have added in the previous Task and click on **State Event**.
     ![Profiles](../graphics/Lab1_AI_Agent/6.62.gif)